maddana/java_class/src/day1/day.md

 ## q4) Create a Employee class , which has got name and age
 --> Method to set the data  and display the data.
 --> Files(Employee and MainForEmployee)
---> Again make for 3empliyees( Employee and EmployeeOb)
+--> Again make for 3empliyees( Employee.java and EmployeeOb.java)